Improvements to Pasadena Pump Station and Reservoir

 The City of Mesa has awarded this project to

-Construction on this project is scheduled to begin in August
+Construction on this project began in August

 The Pasadena Pump Station is one of three major pump